helsing-ai/rust-nation/README.md

 ### I don't have access to the aviator (`http://<car-name>:3000`)..?

 - Check that the drone is on (touch the button on the side once)
-- Check that you have a `wlp1s0u1u2` interfance `ifconfig`
+- Check that you have a `wlp1s0u1u2` interface using `ifconfig`
-- Wait until you get a ip from the drone on that interface using `watch ifconfig`
+- Wait until you get a ipv4 from the drone on that interface using `watch ifconfig`
 - If that doesnt happen try `sudo systemctl restart drone-wifi`
 - Once you have the ip do a `sudo systemctl restart aviator`